mithril-security/blindai/CONTRIBUTING.md

 - Make sure your pull request solves an open issue or fixes a bug.
 If no related issue exists, please consider opening an issue first so that we can discuss your suggestions.
 - Follow the [style guidelines](#style-guidelines).
 - Make sure to use a clear and descriptive title.
-- Follow the instructions in the issue template.
+- Follow the instructions in the pull request template.
 - Provide as many relevant details as possible.
 - Make sure to [link the related issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues#efficient-communication) in the description.